-Unlike in older paintings, the shapes are no longer geometrically arranged.
-We thought we understood, now everything is blurred, but the harmony is intact, the colors are strong and contrasting.
-We are in Brittany, the sea is rough, blue and green, the rocks are evil.
+Shapes are no longer geometrically arranged as they were in older paintings.
+We thought we understood, now everything is blurred but the harmony is intact, the colors are strong and contrasting.
+We are in Brittany, the sea is rough, blue and green, the rocks are sinister.

 (A Tribute to Gustave Courbet)

-How can one not to see Courbet’s “The Origin of the World” in this painting?
+How could one not see Courbet’s “The Origin of the World” in this painting?

-Montlaur had great admiration for the work of Gustave Courbet and for his participation in the Paris Commune (March 18 to May 28, 1871).
+Montlaur had great admiration for the work of Gustave Courbet and for Courbet himself, in particular his participation in the Paris Commune (from March 18 to May 28, 1871).
 It should be remembered that Courbet was an elected representative of the Commune and was elected President of the Federation of Artists.
-He prevented, among other things, the Louvre collections to be looted and damaged.
+He prevented the Louvre collections from being looted and damaged.

 Montlaur’s style has evolved: it is more structured and planned.
-His painting is much less violent than before: the colors are pale and the shapes are polygonal. he does not use glazing to There is no more glazing effect and the top layers are scraped with a palette knife to reveal a spectacular play of colors.
+His painting is much less violent than before: colors are pale and shapes are polygonal.
+There is no more glazing effect and the top layers are scraped with a palette knife to reveal a spectacular play of colors.